AeyeOps/gen-captions/README.md

 - Implements exponential backoff when encountering rate limiting from the OpenAI API.
 - Catches and logs exceptions during image processing without halting the entire script.
 - Provides detailed error messages to assist in debugging.

+## System Information

+The script logs system information and environment variable settings using the `print_system_info` function, which helps in diagnosing issues related to the execution environment.

 ## Contributing